leo-ventura/sdl-pong/README.md

 # Pong
-Project to develop a SDL2 version of Atari's Pong in C++.
+Project to develop a SDL2 version of Pong in C++.

 ### About SDL2
 To install SDL2, check this link [here](https://wiki.libsdl.org/Installation).